ultimaweapon/project/README.md

 - Lua 5.4 as scripting language.
 - Non-blocking concurrent execution with Lua coroutine.

+## Why use this instead of Python?

+- Project are lightweight to install.
+- No additional steps to install external dependencies required by your scripts.
+- Declarative command.

 ## Installation

 If you have Rust installed you can use [cargo install](https://doc.rust-lang.org/cargo/commands/cargo-install.html) to install Project: